Seven great examples of custom diagrams and graphs usage for business

 Modeling process flow for data mapping

-1. Diagrams for measuring database quality
+6. Diagrams for measuring database quality

 Speaking of aggregating and data integration.
 Multiple databases lead to serious problems with duplicates, coupling between the applications, or security.
-Diagrams and charts play a significant role in combining visual data residing in different sources and providing users with a unified view of them.
+Diagrams and charts play a significant role in combining visual data residing in different sources and providing users with a unified view of it.

-The solution aggregates information from multiple data warehouses and shares a current version of it across an organization to and from which all shared information will flow.
+The solution aggregates information from multiple data warehouses and shares a current version of it across an organization and from which all shared information will flow.

 The diagrams and graphs simplify the complexity and depict the characteristics of data by presenting thousands of objects on the canvas.
 It then creates simplicity.
 The use of various types of diagrams and graphs enables presenting the gathered data in various ways.